getmaxun/maxun_docs/docs/robot/extract/llm-extraction.md

    - Example: "Get company names, descriptions, and batch information"
    - Example: "Extract article headlines, authors, and publication dates"

-3. **Select LLM Provider**: Choose your preferred AI provider based on your needs:
+3. **Select LLM Provider**: Choose your preferred AI provider based on your needs.
+> Note: This option is available only in open source.
+Maxun Cloud automatically uses the right LLM for the task.
    - **Ollama**: Best for local/offline use, no costs, no API key needed
    - **Anthropic Claude**: Best for accuracy and complex extractions (recommended)
    - **OpenAI GPT**: Good balance of speed and accuracy